P. Argyrakis

 Research Interests / Specializations

-Molecular dynamics of the solid state, crystal lattices, and fluids.
-Statistical physics of disordered lattices, structures, and systems of non-integer dimensionality, fractals.
+Molecular dynamics of the solid state and of crystal lattices.
+Dynamical properties, transport, kinetics.
+Phase transitions and Statistical physics of disordered systems, disordered lattices and other structures, systems of non-integer dimensionality, fractals.
 Transport properties in excited states and in molecular cluster states.
 Trapping.
-Kinetics of phase transitions, percolation phenomena, scaling theory.
+Kinetic growth models, crystal growth, percolation phenomena, scaling theory.
+Non-equilibrium systems.
+Nanoparticle kinetics, Brownian rotation.

-Random walks in ordered and random lattices, and in other complex sys-tems, their properties and applications to physical and biologi-cal phenomena.
+Random walks in ordered and random lattices, and in other complex systems, their properties and applications to physical, chemical, and biological phenomena.

 Kinetics of molecular and chemical phenomena.
 Chemical reactions of catalytic nature on surfaces, in porous materials, on wires.
 Diffusion controlled processes on such systems, diffusion-limited aggregation, etc.

-Mathematical modeling and simulation of neural networks.
-Computa-tional and artificial networks.
+Networks.
+Structure and Dynamics of networked system.
+Spreading phenomena on networks.
+Scale-free networks.
+Random networks.
+Social and economic networks.
+Properties of networked entities.
+Graph theory.
+Game Theory.
+Mathematical modelling and simulation of neural networks.
+Computational and artificial networks.
 Dynamics of signal transfer in neurons in biological brains and applications to learning, memory, and other functions.

-Lagre-scale computer simulation techniques.
-Monte-Carlo and Molecular dynamics.
+Large-scale computer simulation techniques.
+Monte-Carlo methods.
 Numerical solutions of complicated physical systems where analytical solutions are not amenable.
+Grid Computing and Parallel Computing.
+Smart algorithms for solution of Complex problems.

 Publications